Our housing governance team are experts at providing strategic advice to boards and executive teams on all areas of corporate governance, including:

 The review of the Code sought input both from the sector as a whole, and from an Advisory Panel consisting of housing associations, stakeholders and consultants with expertise in housing.
 We were very proud to be part of this exciting project and, now in its final format, the Code provides guidance from which housing associations can achieve the highest standards of governance and board excellence.

-All RPs are required to meet the Governance and Financial Viability Standard requirement to comply with ‘all relevant law’, and make certifications in their annual accounts in respect of this.
+All registered providers are required to meet the Governance and Financial Viability Standard requirement to comply with ‘all relevant law’, and make certifications in their annual accounts in respect of this.

 We offer a variety of services to enable you to demonstrate compliance, including: